akomandooru/aws-well-architected-power/README.md

 ---

-**Ready to build better AWS infrastructure?** Install the power and start your first review in under 3 minutes! 🚀
+**Ready to catch what generic reviews miss?** Install the power and start your first review in under 3 minutes! 🚀